 That means you have a better chance of finding living relatives and fellow researchers based on your results.

-However, Ancestry only offers autosomal DNA testing, while FamilyTreeDNA offers all three tests.
+Ancestry only offers autosomal DNA testing, while FamilyTreeDNA offers all three tests (purchased separately or in a bundle).

 Ancestry vs. MyHeritage DNA

-Both sites have great online communities and lots of records to search.
-Both companies also only offer autosomal DNA tests, so there’s no advantage either way there.
+Both sites have a great focus on family history and plenty of records to search.
+Both companies also only offer autosomal tests, so there’s no advantage either way there.

 MyHeritage DNA breaks the world down into more regions, which might help you narrow down your searches a bit more.